Updated: Jan 26

-There is no company that can guarantee with any certainty they will be able to attain any certain dollar amount of credit for you in a specific time frame.
+There is NO ONE who can guarantee with any certainty they will be able to attain any certain dollar amount of credit for you in a specific time frame.

-No matter what they promise in their promotions, no one can legitimately pinpoint the time it will take to achieve business credit, the dollar amount they will get for you, or whether they will even be able to get credit established for your company at all.
+No matter what they promise on their websites or in their promotions, no one can guarantee your company will get credit, or pinpoint the time it will take to achieve funding, or the dollar amount their work will get for you, or whether they will even be able to start the process for your company at all.
 The best possible precursor to approvals is the exchange of accurate information.

 If a company is promising you the sun and the moon, you need to come down from those lofty expectations and put your feet back onto a solid path again.